BananaAcid/nuxt-dropzone-filelist/README.md

 ### Methods:

-To use Methods, you need a ref on the component, then access it as usual.
+To use Methods, you need a [vue ref property](https://vuejs.org/guide/essentials/template-refs.html#accessing-the-refs) on the component, then access it as usual.

 #### `.addFile()`